dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 ## Use customized template

 In more complex scenarios—such as blurred, damaged, curved, or unevenly lit barcodes—you might need a custom template to perform specific image processing steps.
-BarcodeScannerConfig provides a property to load a template file, allowing you to customize the algorithm’s processing workflow.
+BarcodeScannerConfig provides a property to load a template file, allowing you to customize the algorithm's processing workflow.

 > [!WARNING]
 > This operation will overwrite the built-in templates.